webmin/webmin.com/content/docs/Modules/linux-firewall.md

 Fortunately, there is a solution - transparent proxying.
 If all client systems access the Internet through a gateway running an IPtables firewall, it can be configured to re-direct connections to port 80 (used by most websites) to a proxy server on the some other system.
 This means that clients do not need to be configured to access a proxy, as any HTTP requests that they make will be transparently sent to the proxy server without their knowledge.

 To set up transparent proxying, the steps to follow are:
- 1. On the main page of the Linux Firewall module on the gateway system, select **Network address translation** from the list next to the **Showing IPtable** button before clicking it.
+ 1. On the main page of the Linux Firewall (iptables) module on the gateway system, select **Network address translation** from the list next to the **Showing IPtable** button before clicking it.
  2. In the **Packets before routing** section, click on **Add rule** to go to the rule creation form.
 The rule being added will redirect all traffic on port 80 forwarded by the firewall system to a proxy server.
  3. Set the **Action to take** to **Destination NAT**.
  4. In the **IPs and ports for DNAT** field, select **IP range** and enter the address of the proxy server system into the field next to it.
 If the proxy is running on the same system, enter its Ethernet IP address (not _127.0.0.1_).
 In the field next to **Port range**, enter the port the proxy server is running on, such as _8080_.